danarchy85/dh-brave-ec2LinuxBuild/README.md

 ### terraform.tfvars

-Assign AWS instance_size and root_volume_size.
-Default values are t2.micro and 8GiB volume, intended for free tier, and will fail the actual build.
-Recommended settings a c5.9xlarge with at least 100GiB for the root_volume_size.
+Assigns AWS instance_size and root_volume_size and defines the ~/.npmrc variables.

+Default AWS values are t2.micro and 8GiB volume, intended for free tier, which will fail the actual build by going out of memory.
+Recommended settings are c5.9xlarge with at least 100GiB for the root_volume_size.

 The build for brave-browser depends on some additional variables being set in an ~/.npmrc file, so those can be set here as well.
 Default values are placeholders to allow a build to run.